linux-chenxing/linux-chenxing.org/cpu/aeon.md

-AEON (or "RISC32", "R2", "AEONR2", "BEON"?) is a 32-bit CPU architecture that is in fact, a Little-endian version of [OpenRISC](or1k.md) with different instruction coding (fixed 32-bit ones in or1k vs variable 24/32-bit ones), as well with any archetictural changes caused by that, and some custom instructions for caches, etc.
+AEON (or "RISC32", "R2", "AEONR2", "BEON"?) is a 32-bit CPU architecture that is in fact, a Little-endian version of [OpenRISC](or1k.md) with different instruction coding (fixed 32-bit ones in or1k vs variable 24/32-bit ones), as well with any architectural changes caused by that, and some custom instructions for caches, etc.

 It could be seen as the housekeeping (i.e. main) CPU in families such as **Macaw12**, **Music**, **Nasa**, etc.